Transfer of Credit Policies

-- Generally, courses completed with a minimum of C (2.0 on a grade scale of 4.0) or better at fully accredited institutions are transferable for all collegiate level courses.
+- Generally, courses completed with a minimum of C (2.0 on a grade scale of 4.0) or better from a Regionally accredited institution are transferable for all collegiate level courses.
 (Albertus may accept courses with passing grades below a 2.0 as part of our community college dual admission programs*)

 - A maximum of 64 credits is transferable from accredited junior and community colleges.

 - A maximum of 90 credits is transferable from accredited four-year colleges.

 - A maximum of 45 “prior-learning” credits may be earned through CLEP and ACT-PEP examinations, challenge examinations, or a portfolio.

 - Your acceptance into our programs and transfer credit acceptance is contingent upon

 Albertus Magnus College currently has articulation agreements with Capital Community